dylantrepos/PubSub-project/README.md

 <h1>Creation of a publish/subscribe application with JavaScript Vanilla.</h1>

+> Disclaimer : If you try this project, use the debugger in your web browser to see the Pub/Sub in action.

 <h2>Goals</h2>
 <p>Publish listeners with callbacks, and allow function to listen to a listener.</p>
 <h2>Tech used</h2>